Planning your pension when you have cancer

 Under government rules, the earliest you can normally start drawing from a personal pension is age 55.
-But you can start your pension earlier than this if you’re no longer able to work because of ill health (see below).
+But you can start your pension earlier than this if you’re no longer able to work because of ill health.
 You can take part of the proceeds of your pension scheme as a tax-free lump sum.

 This means you build up your own savings.
 Your contributions are paid into the scheme and invested.
-You use the resulting fund, received at retirement, to either buy a pension (annuity) or to provide one (by choosing income drawdown, where you draw a pension direct from the fund).
+At present, you use the resulting fund, received at retirement, to either buy a pension (annuity) or to provide one (by choosing income drawdown, where you draw a pension directly from the fund).

 Normally, the earlier you start drawing your pension, the lower the amount you will get each year.

 You don’t have to buy an annuity or draw your pension from the same company you’ve built up your savings with.
 They might offer you an annuity or pension fund, but it’s worth shopping around.

 Retirement due to ill health

 You can then, as a result of your diagnosis, use the remaining fund to purchase a life-impaired or enhanced annuity.
 This would provide you with a monthly pension that is taxed as income.

-If you are under 75, usually the whole sum will be tax-free.
-In order for this option to be granted, the scheme administrator must receive evidence from a registered medical practitioner that your life expectancy is less than a year.
+If you are under 75, the whole sum will usually be tax-free.
+For this option to be granted, the scheme administrator must receive evidence from a registered medical practitioner that your life expectancy is less than a year.

 If your pension savings are small